ArthurGareginyan/all-meta-tags/readme.txt

 == Changelog ==
 = 3.6 =
-* Added option for SpecificFeeds.com verification code.
+* Added option for SpecificFeeds verification code.
 * Translations updated.
 * Ad banner replaced with new.
 * Readme for translations updated.